 The PRODUCT REGISTRATION CARD should be filled in completely, signed, and returned.
 This information will register your product and help us to serve you quickly in the future if the occasion should demand.
 Record the model and serial numbers of this appliance in the space provided below.
-These numbers are shown on the serial plate loca ted at the right of the range frame and are visible when the drawer is a open
+These numbers are shown on the serial plate located at the right of the range frame and are visible when the drawer is open.
+Model No.: Serial No.: Date Purchased:

-Model No.: ...